 Once you start having those AHA moments, you are becoming aware of the vijnanamaya kosha.

-And being able to sit down in the ocean of thoughts, and guiding ourselves towards a single-pointed level of concentration (called dhyana) doesn’t have to be rocket-science!
+Being able to sit down in the ocean of thoughts, and guiding ourselves towards a single-pointed level of concentration (called dhyana) doesn’t have to be rocket-science.
+It’s mostly about learning to detach from the haywire thoughts of the conscious mind, to a subtler realm of eternal knowing.

-But if you are struggling and need just a little bit of direction, you can explore my other recommended workshop, called Designing Your Own Meditation Practice.
+But if you are struggling, or are new to this and need some guidance, you can explore another workshop I facilitate, called Designing Your Own Meditation Practice.

 #3 – Walk your truth